You can apply online through the University of Leeds applicant portal.

 What do I need to include in my application?

 Please check that your qualifications match the entry requirements for the course you are applying for, as listed in our course finder.
 If you have studied outside the UK, see our international entry requirements.

-When reviewing applications, particular attention will be paid to academic performance and the personal statement.
+When reviewing applications, particular attention will be paid to academic performance and, for some courses, the personal statement.
 Given the competition for places, preference will be given to applicants who have exceeded or who are projected to exceed our minimum requirements.

 Your application must include the following:

 - Original copy of your degree certificate and transcript, or a partial transcript if you are still studying, plus a formal translation into English, if applicable